KillrVideo/killrvideo.github.io/src/site/docs/development/implement-services.md

 1. **Sync or async?** Most of the Cassandra drivers offer both sync and async APIs.
 When writing your service code, do you need to show examples of both?
 What do most people use in your language when building applications these days?
-(Hint: It's probably all async.)
+(Hint: It's probably mostly async.)
 1. **What features should I show examples of?** Is there a specific feature offered in your language that would be good to show off?
 For example, in Java, we might want to include an example of using the built-in object mapper, or in C\# we might want to include